haruu11113/haruu11113/README.md

 Student / Researcher / Developer
 --------------------------------

-I am a Doctor 2nd student in Japan.
+I am a Doctor 3rd student in Japan.
+I am looking for a post-doctoral/assistant professor position in the area of analytics and machine learning for activity recognition and EHR.
 My research theme is the development of applications that use machine learning.
 After graduation, I would like to work in the field of machine learning and data analysis.
 In college, I learned about a wide range of fields such as classical control theory, information theory, and optical engineering.
 I have a part-time job at a company creating applications using Laravel.

 * 🌍  I'm based in Japan
 * 🖥️  See my portfolio at [haru](https://haruu11113.github.io/)